 Known by residents as “the small town in the big city,” Kirkwood is a historic streetcar neighborhood located east of downtown.
 Historic Kirkwood is notable for its large variety of Victorian and Craftsman Bungalow style homes that mingle with new homes in traditional styles.
 Each year, Kirkwood hosts a number of neighborhood festivals, like the KirkwoodSpringFling, featuring music, food, beer, an artist market and a tour of homes, the Kirkwood Wine Stroll, where attendees can sample wines from around the world at local businesses, and the B*ATL Event, held each July to commemorate the Battle of Atlanta during the Civil War.

 Technically a suburb of Atlanta, Decatur has more of an urban feel than most other metro Atlanta suburbs, in part due to its proximity to downtown and other intown neighborhoods.
-Located just east of the city, Decatur is a top choice for young professionals or families because of its quaint, neighborhood vibe and relatively low cost of living.
+Although it's not inside the Atlanta city limits, it's located just east of the city, and Decatur is a top choice for young professionals or families because of its quaint, neighborhood vibe and relatively low cost of living.
 Downtown Decatur features a lovely square featuring a number of shops, restaurants and historical structures, like the Old Dekalb County Courthouse.
 You’re never too far from a great bar either, as Decatur is also home to Agnes Scott College and Emory University.